alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $ sudo install postgresql libpq-dev
 {% endhighlight %}

 `libpq-dev` is a dependency of the `pg` gem, which Rails will need to talk to the database.
-Now that PostgreSQL is installed, we'll change the root password and set up a test user.
+Now that PostgreSQL is installed, we’ll change the root password and set up a test user.

 {% highlight bash %}
 $ pqsql